isohale/cdw-class/Version-Control-Web-Hosting/README.md

 ## Next Steps with GitHub Desktop

 1. **Explore the Interface**: Try clicking different tabs and buttons
-2. **Make More Changes**: Edit your HTML file and commit the changes
+2. **Make More Changes**: Edit your text file and commit the changes
 3. **Learn Branching**: Create a new branch for a feature
 4. **Collaborate**: Clone someone else's repository
 5. **Advanced Features**: Explore merge conflicts, stashing, and more